 Knowing that someone else inherited mom’s estate, including a big life insurance policy, is one thing.
 Trying to contest the beneficiary of a life insurance policy is another.
 You’ll be required to show the court that:

-- The deceased lacked the mental capacity to know what she was signing; in other words, mom wasn't playing with a full deck.
+- The deceased lacked the mental capacity to know what she was signing.

-- The beneficiary had a confidential relationship with the signer; If mom was living in the beneficiary's home she was dependent on this beneficiary for food and shelter and in turn easily influenced by this person.
+- The beneficiary had a confidential relationship with the signer.
+For instance, if mom was living in the beneficiary’s home and was dependent on this beneficiary for food and shelter and in turn easily influenced by this person.

 - The beneficiary exercised undue influence over the signer, like limiting mom’s outside contacts.